-- (1) When the "30 seconds" signal is shown and after expiration of these 30 seconds, a green flag and/or a green light will indicate to the participants that they shall proceed on their own to an information/ formation lap one after the other in the order of their starting positions.
+- (1) When the "30 seconds" signal is shown and after expiration of these 30 seconds, a green flag and/or a green light will indicate to the participants that they shall proceed on their own to an information/ formation lap(s) one after the other in the order of their starting positions.
 The distance between the vehicles should not be more than approx. 5 vehicle lengths.
 Overtaking is prohibited during this lap.
 The Medical Car may follow the field. - a) If a driver is unable to start his vehicle, he must raise his hand or draw the attention of the starter to himself in any other way (flasher, hazard warning lights, etc.).
-These vehicles may only be pushed by marshals and they may start the information/ formation lap at the end of the field.
+These vehicles may only be pushed by marshals and they may start the information/ formation lap(s) at the end of the field.
 They shall remain at the end of the field and after completion of the information/ formation lap, they must take up the last starting position(s).
-If more than one vehicle is thus affected, they must join the end of the grid in the order in which they left the starting grid. - b) If any such driver is then able to start the information/ formation lap under its own power before it has been overtaken by the last race car, overtaking during the information/ formation lap to re-establish the original starting order is prohibited.
-At the end of the information/formation lap, the driver may resume his original starting position. - c) Any vehicle being the engine does not start, will be removed to the pit lane or to another safe location by the marshals. - (2) During the information/formation lap, practice starts are forbidden.
-A practice start is deemed to be the stopping of the vehicle until it comes to a complete stop, followed by accelerating off (e.g. to warm up the tyres). - (3) At the end of the information/formation lap, the correct starting positions shall be taken up.
+If more than one vehicle is thus affected, they must join the end of the grid in the order in which they left the starting grid. - b) If any such driver is then able to start the information/ formation lap(s) under its own power before it has been overtaken by the last race car, overtaking during the information/ formation lap(s) to re-establish the original starting order is prohibited.
+At the end of the information/formation lap, the driver may resume his original starting position. - c) If a vehicle has been overtaken during the formation lap(s), Art.
+6 paragraph (1) b) applies analogously. - d) Any vehicle being the engine does not start, will be removed to the pit lane or to another safe location by the marshals. - (2) During the information/formation lap(s), practice starts are forbidden.
+A practice start is deemed to be the stopping of the vehicle until it comes to a complete stop, followed by accelerating off (e.g. to warm up the tyres). - (3) At the end of the information/formation lap(s), the correct starting positions shall be taken up.

 The starting positions are defined as follows: